 Ghosh, A. K.; Xu, C. X.; Osswald, H. L. Enantioselective synthesis of dioxatriquinane structural motifs for HIV-1 protease inhibitors using a cascade radical cyclization.
 Tetrahedron Lett.
 2015, 56 (23), 3314-3317.

+Flammable liquid and vapour.
 Toxic if swallowed.
 Harmful in contact with skin.
 Causes skin irritation.
 Causes serious eye irritation.
+May damage fertility or the unborn child.
 Causes damage to organs through prolonged or repeated exposure.

 Mentions de prudence: P210-P301+P310a-P303+P361+P353-P305+P351+P338-P405-P501a